SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/altoolbox.md

 interview, which may involve including a single YAML file or a module, CSS, and JavaScript file.

 The **ALToolbox** repo is constantly expanded to add new functions.
-As this page provides only some samples, see the "Live demos" section below if you want the latest and complete info.
+As this page provides only some samples, see [the "Live demos" section](#live-demos) below, and the [ALToolbox API reference](../reference/ALToolbox/misc.md) if you want the latest and complete info.

 ## Live demos

 To get a hands-on experience on any of these functions, you can go to [ALToolbox's overview page](https://apps-dev.suffolklitlab.org/start/ALToolbox/altoolbox_overview) to run the demo interview you are interested in.